Tamerlan-Melikau/BSUIR/OAiP/LR3/README.md

 # Doubly Linked List Operations in C++

-A C++ console application that implements a doubly linked list and provides various operations for managing and processing list elements.
+A C++ program that implements a doubly linked list and provides various operations for managing and processing list elements.

 ## Features